johnhadless1/WallpaperSnooper/README.md

 >
 >This is personal project of me, but I gotta be so kind to share!
 >
->Android only, minimium from 14 to lastest (im so sorry for old androud users!!!)
+>Android only, minimium from 14 to lastest (im so sorry for old android users!!!)
 >
 >Plus, no ads.
 I personally hate them, so no annoying ads for no sweet load of pennies ;)